ninoseki/vscode-mogami/README.md

 | `vscode-mogami.gitHubPersonalAccessToken` | null    | GitHub personal access token for interacting with GitHub REST API. |
 | `vscode-mogami.showPrerelease`            | `false` | Whether to show a prerelease version or not.                       |
 | `vscode-mogami.usePrivateSource`          | `true`  | Whether to use a private source (repository) if it's set or not.   |

+> [!NOTE]
+> Mogami uses the GitHub REST API to get release data of GitHub Actions Workflow and Crystal Shards.
+The API may block you if you don't set a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
+You can configure it via `vscode-mogami.gitHubPersonalAccessToken`.

 ## Alternatives